jlstack/PythonEchonestRemix/BeatDistance/README.md

 beat1 = beats[0]
 beat2 = beats[1]

-print BeatDistance.get_beat_distance(beat1, beat2) #returns a numeric value for the "distance" between the two
+print BeatDistance.get_beat_distance(beat1, beat2) #returns a numeric value for the distance between the two
 ```

+In InfiniteJukebox, beats with a distance <= 80 are considered similar enough to branch between.

 **Code Explanation**